sourcegraph/handbook/content/departments/engineering/teams/iam/index.md

 > NOTE: The IAM team is a newly formed team at Sourcegraph.
 We'll be updating this page as we clarify our mission, vision, and roadmap.

-## Vision

-The vision of the IAM is TBA.

 ## Goals and Roadmap

-We're working on updating our public-facing roadmap.
-For Sourcegraph employees, our roadmap can be found [here](https://docs.google.com/spreadsheets/d/1Mrtf04XAHXRSCXL_amY6dDmxAJ4dhKi9-ydFeBPBH4M/edit?usp=sharing).
+The goals and roadmap for the IAM team can be found on our [strategy page](../../../../strategy-goals/strategy/iam/index.md)

 ## Areas of Ownership